 Did You Know?

 The name change to Domestic Shorthair was an attempt for breeders to have their cats recognised as a breed specifically developed in America, and to distinguish them from imported run-of-the-mill domestic cats.
 However, this proved to be a mistake and a breed of such high standing was soon lumped in with domestic cats of no real pedigree.

 The name change to American Shorthair was needed in order to distinguish it from the random breeds one might see throughout the neighbourhood.
 This change proved successful as the Amercian Shorthair gained the coveted Cat of the Year award in 1965.

 This is an easy going, low maintenance breed.
 Their shorthaired coat doesn’t mat, so grooming requirements are minimal.

 The American Shorthair is also a relatively healthy breed, on average they live 15-20 years.
 Heart disease can be an inherited problem with Hypertrophic Cardiomyopathy (HCM) confirmed as an autosomal dominant inherited trait.
 There is no cure but an early diagnosis will allow medication to prolong your cat’s life.

 Because it originated as a working cat the Amercian Shorthair should be given some outside time in an enclosed environment.
 A fully kitted out cat gym where the cat can hone its hunting skills is also highly recommended.
 This breed generally do not adapt well to life in an apartment, unless the space has been designed with the cat’s needs in mind.

-If you have an American Shorthair cat in your life, please share your experiences below.
+Have you ever met an American Shorthair cat?
+Please share your experiences in the comments below.